wolf-packs/wolf-rive/README.md

 ## FAQ:
 * **Why did you make this library?**

 Testing is important, but testing a bot is not fun.
-There seem to be a gap between unit testing very method of a bot and a full E2E test suite that requires the botbuilder.
+There seem to be a gap between unit testing every method of a bot and a full E2E test suite that requires the botbuilder.

 This library aims to fill that gap for you.
-It does not touch the bot `context`, and only test the wolf ability logic.
+It does not touch the bot `context`, and only test the wolf ability logic which takes in the user utterance and spit out the `messageStringArray` property from wolf's outtake result.

 * **Why did you use Rivescript?**

-It has an easy syntax that anyone can write.
+It has an easy-to-learn syntax that anyone can write.
+I recognize that we are repurposing Rivescript a bit to use as a testing tool, but isn't "repurposing to make live better" what engineering is all about? :wink:

 * **Hey wolf-rive does not support feature X of Rivescript**

-This library is not meant to replace wolf or botbuilder for that matter.
-It is a way for a developer using Wolf to easily test the bot.
+This library is simply for testing.
+It is not meant to replace wolf, or botbuilder for that matter.
+Therefore, it currently does not support things like variables or topic inheritance.